Davis Fire: Closures and evacuations

-Twenty thousand people were under evacuation notices in South Reno, New Washoe City, and Washoe Valley.
+20,000 people were placed under evacuation orders in south Reno, New Washoe City, and Washoe Valley.
+Guards were stationed in evacuated areas due to reports of looters.

-The United States Forest Service (USFS) issued an emergency closure for portions of Humboldt-Toiyabe National Forest to protect civilians and firefighters until September 25.
-Davis Creek Regional Park was closed after the Davis Fire and will remain closed throughout 2025, after causing heavy infrastructure damage.
+The United States Forest Service (USFS) issued an emergency closure for portions of Humboldt–Toiyabe National Forest to protect civilians and firefighters.
 Mt.
 Rose Campground was temporarily closed but was reopened after the fire was fully contained.
+Galena Creek Regional Park was temporarily closed.